Skilled Trade Worker Requirements (Express Entry)

 The assessment of qualification process is different depending on the Canadian province and whether a candidate needs a certificate of qualification to work in that province or territory in a specific skilled trade and what he has to do to get a certificate.

 Below are the links to the provincial or territorial regulatory bodies:

 - British Columbia

 - Nova Scotia

 - Prince Edward Island

 Some trades are regulated at the federal level.
 For example, an aeroplane mechanic is federally regulated.
 You might want to contact the Canadian Information Centre for International Credentials.
 This Center provides information on credential assessment for all regulated trades in Canada.

-Language skills – Federal Skilled Trades Program
+3) Language Proficiency – Federal Skilled Trades Program

 A minimum result of the Canadian Language Benchmark (CLB) 5 for speaking and listening and CLB 4 for reading and writing is required.